Help keep our prices low: Share with Friends

 - The museum is home to 998 original paintings and drawings by Norman Rockwell (the world’s largest collection of his work)

-- The Norman Rockwell Archives, also housed at the museum, contain 100,000+ items including photographs, letters, calendars, fan mail, and business documents
+- The Norman Rockwell Archives, also housed at the museum, contains 100,000+ items including photographs, letters, calendars, fan mail, and business documents

 Norman Rockwell Museum Exhibits

 Exhibitions at the Norman Rockwell Museum are always being updated.
-Exhibits to note for 2018 include the Rockwall Roosevelt & The Four Freedoms Enduring Ideals international tour exhibition.
+Exhibits to note for 2022 include Imprinted: Illustrating Race, In Our Lifetime: Paintings from the Pandemic & The Lincoln Memorial Illustrated.

-In addition to exhibits there are always interesting programs and events to participate in, including Art Talks, Art Workshops, Family Festival Days, and Gallery Talks.
+In addition to exhibits (and virtual exhibits), there are always interesting programs and events to participate in, including Art Talks, Art Workshops, Family Festival Days, and Gallery Talks.
 Other interesting things to note about the Norman Rockwell Museum:

 - Free public Wi-Fi.